pancakecreative/documentation/Chief Executive Officer/Role Description - Chief Operating Officer (CEO).md

-# Role Description - Chief Operating Officer (CEO)
+# Role Description - Chief Executive Officer (CEO)

 ## Brief
 The CEO has overall responsibility for creating, planning, implementing, and integrating the strategic direction of an organization.
 This includes responsibility for all components and departments of a business.
 As with any level of management in an organization, the CEO's role starts with the fundamental job responsibilities of a manager.[^1]